 Response: No proposed lighting will shine or create direct glare on adjacent properties, street rights of way, a Natural Resource Protection Overlay District, Other Natural Areas, or a Clean Water Services Vegetated Corridor.
-See photometric plans on sheets C2.10 to C2.15 of Attachment 2.
 This standard is met.

-(12) Parking lot landscaping must be provided pursuant to the requirements of TDC 73C.200; and

-Response: See section 73C.200 responses.
+(12) Parking lot landscaping must be provided pursuant to the requirements of TDC 73C.200; and Response: See section 73C.200 responses.
 This standard is met.